-diffordsguide.com is aimed at discerning drinkers and is one of the world’s largest and most-visited drinks-related websites, with more than 116,000 monthly unique visitors and nearly 450,000 monthly page views.
+diffordsguide.com is aimed at discerning drinkers and is one of the world‘s largest and most-visited drinks-related websites.

-The diffordsguide brand was first established in 2001 by Simon Difford, and in addition to the website, we also publish a series of drinks-related guide books under the diffordsguide brand name, with ‘diffordsguide Cocktails’, now in its tenth edition, the best known.
+Our brand was first established in 2001 by Simon Difford, and in addition to the website, we also publish a series of drinks-related guide books under the diffordsguide brand name, with ‘diffordsguide Cocktails’, now in its 11th edition, the best known.

-In addition, we also utilise our in-house writers, editors, photographers and graphic designers to contract-publish bespoke print and digital publications and websites for the world’s largest drinks companies and we have produced books for Diageo and Pernod-Ricard.
+In addition, we also utilise our in-house writers, editors, photographers and graphic designers to contract-publish bespoke print and digital publications and websites for the world’s largest drinks companies.

 All this demands thousands of fabulous images to accompany our award-winning writers’ prolific content – photographs of cocktails (over 3,500 images alone), bartenders, bars, distilleries and distillers.
 As a result we believe we own the largest drinks-related photographic library in the world.
 And a significant proportion of the company’s present annual revenue comes from photography commissioned by drinks companies – the two biggest, Diageo and Pernod-Ricard, included.
 We have our own private bar, the Cabinet Room, which sits directly above our London office, which we use for photography and special events.